thor314/obsidian-setup/Getting Started with Obsidian.md

 - misc observation note: `note-something I thought about`
 - definition of a term: `term-Fast Fourier Transform`

-This typically duplicates whatever tag you used, but I find the scheme convenient, especially for identifying blog-type files that accidentally ended up in my journal directory.
-You may find it convenient as well.
+This typically duplicates whatever tag was used, but I find the scheme convenient, especially for identifying misfiled notes.

 #### Hotkeys for Specific Files
 Finally, worth mentioning before we dive into settings is the community plugin **Hotkeys for Specific Files**, which you'll find in Settings, a short scroll down through community plugins.
+Hotkeys are useful for making your workflow seamless.

 I assign hotkeys for files I revisit regularly, for example:
 - templates for journaling and periodic review
 - self-organization notes, like my todo backlog, reading list, project planning and organization, writing ideas, etc.
 - any other note that I want to regularly revisit

-Hotkeys are useful for making your workflow seamless.
 Any note that I revisit often gets a hotkey, typically bound to Alt or Ctrl-Alt {1-9}.

 ### Settings
 You may prefer to read this section in the browser so that you may follow along in your Obsidian client.
 I will only highlight settings I consider useful, or else, those which are superceded by a community plugin.